danReynolds/EARTH121/lessons/Hydrologic.md

 Discharge is described by $\frac{m^{3}}{s}$

-The stream will increase the size of its channel by widening and deepening it so that less waiter is in contact with the bed and banks of the channel.
+The stream will increase the size of its channel by widening and deepening it so that less water is in contact with the bed and banks of the channel.

 Friction is reduced and the water flows faster.